loctet/TRAC/artefact.md

 ```
 **Warning**: the directory `Examples/random_txt/tests_dafsms_1` in the `Docker` is populated with the models and `csv` files generated for the experiments reported in the paper.
 Executing the command above in the `Docker` would overwrite the files generated for the experiments in our paper.

+The `csv` file containing metadata of each generated example.
+The full description of the metadata is in [section 4 below](#4-documentation).

 ---------------------------------------------------------

-The `csv` file containing metadata of each generated example.
-[The full description of the metadata list can be found here](#4-documentation)

 The check of the generated examples starts immediately after generation completion.
 This process allows the auto-generation and checking of DAFSMs examples, facilitating the evaluation of `TRAC`.